bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/t/TensionLength_1d74zz$bb9fhB4vQYs3GO$/Documentation.md

-Length of overhead contactline between two teminating points.
+Length of overhead contactline between two terminating points.
 It is a design parameter for the overhead contactline system.